Working & Living in Mainz

 This attractive environment has drawn a diverse range of students and researchers to Germany.
 There are currently approximately 240,000 foreign students and 26,000 foreign researchers undertaking study and research at German institutions.
 This picture of Germany as a destination for highly qualified researchers from around the world is illustrated perfectly by the Johannes Gutenberg University (JGU) of Mainz where there are representatives from around 130 nationalities.
 More information regarding the German research landscape can be found on the Euraxess website.

-The JGU was first established in 1477 and the Institute of Molecular Biology (IMB) is based on the university campus.
-JGU’s large student population of over 36,000 makes it one of the largest universities in Germany and the university and associated University Medical Center are home to over 150 institutes and research clinics; these cover a broad range of academic topics and provide the ideal environment for scientists at IMB to undertake multidisciplinary research.
-As JGU is a campus university this enhances the interactions between university scientists and those at IMB by ensuring that researchers are within easy reach for discussions and collaborations.
+The JGU was first established in 1477.
+With over 36,000 students, it is one of the largest universities in Germany.
+The university and its associated University Medical Center are home to over 150 institutes and research clinics; these cover a broad range of academic topics and provide the ideal environment for scientists at IMB to undertake multidisciplinary research.
+JGU is a campus university and the Institute of Molecular Biology (IMB) is based on this campus.
+This enhances the interactions between university scientists and those at IMB by ensuring that researchers are within easy reach for discussions and collaborations.
 Furthermore, the large student population that attends the university campus makes the surrounding environment an enthusiastic and vibrant place.

 We also offer ample opportunities for networking with other researchers at the many national and international conferences our PhD students are encouraged to attend and present their work.
 Furthermore, IMB organises annual PhD student retreats at which students from IMB, JGU and associated institutes will present their work in an informal setting; again this presents a great opportunity for IMB students to meet other researchers.